geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Tho' high his rank, and as a brother dear,

-" That name this instant from our heart we tear ; j
+" That name this instant from our heart we tear; j

 " And tho' to mirth we vow'd this festive hour, 740